SpektraSystems/Red-Hat-Modernize-Apps/02-developer-intro.md

 **2. Update the pipeline with your project names**

-In Project `ocpuser0XX-coolstore-prod`, Open the monolith-pipeline configuration page in the OpenShift Web Console (you can navigate to it from Builds -> Pipelines and then clicking on **monolith-pipeline**.
+In Project `ocpuser0XX-coolstore-prod`, Open the monolith-pipeline configuration page in the OpenShift Web Console (you can navigate to it from Builds -> Build configs and then clicking on **monolith-pipeline**.

 On this page you can see the pipeline definition.
 Click **Actions** -> **Edit** to edit the pipeline: